thoughtspot/thoughtspot.github.io/_data-integrate/clients/set-up-the-jdbc-driver-for-pentaho.md

 ---
 title: [Set up the JDBC driver for Pentaho]

-last_updated: tbd
+last_updated: 11/19/2019
-summary: "JDBC to connect to the ThoughtSpot Simba server from Pentaho."
+summary: "Use Pentaho to create a JDBC connection to ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---